evanlewispersonal/revealion/README.md

 # Revealion
-An demo for revealing images.
+A demo for revealing images.

 HTML
 CSS